FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 bin/phpdoc
 ```

-Then go into the `docsrv` directory and run the doc server:
+Then go into the `docs` directory and run:
 ```
-cd docsrv
-npm install
-node index.js
+npx serve
 ```

-Point a web browser at `http://localhost:3000`.

 # Special Notes on plugin-sigma